Transgressions and Chern characters in coarse homotopy theory

 In this section we recall the notion of an equivariant coarse homology theory.
 We further introduce the associated non-equivariant coarse homology theory and the corresponding Borel-equivariant coarse homology theory.
 Using the additional structure of transfers we construct the Borelification map.

-Let be some functor.
-Following \cite{equicoarse} we adopt the following definition. \begin{ddd} The functor $E^{G} $ is an equivariant coarse homology theory if $\cC$ is a cocomplete stable $\infty$-category and $E^{G}$ is coarsely invariant, excisive, $u$-continuous and vanishes on flasques. \end{ddd} \begin{rem} An equivariant coarse homology is called strong if it in addition annihilates weakly flasques.
+Let be some functor. \begin{rem} We will often use a simplified notation $E$ also for functors defined on $G\BC$.
+The superscript $G$ becomes relevant for a consistent notation if, as later in this section, we want to talk about the non-equivariant theory $E$ associated to $E^{G}$, the theory $E^{\{e\}}$ and the corresponding Borel equivariant theory $E^{hG}$.
+The latter then denote functors derived in a natural way from $E^{G}$. \hB \end{rem} Following \cite{equicoarse} we adopt the following definition. \begin{ddd} The functor $E^{G} :G\BC\to \cC$ is an equivariant coarse homology theory if $\cC$ is a cocomplete stable $\infty$-category and $E^{G}$ is coarsely invariant, excisive, $u$-continuous and vanishes on flasques. \end{ddd}

+\begin{rem} An equivariant coarse homology is called strong if it in addition annihilates weakly flasques.
 We refer to \cite{equicoarse} for a detailed explanation of these conditions.
-The property of strongness is relevant when we consider the composition $E^{G}\circ \cO^{\infty}:G\UBC\to \cC$ since it ensures that this composition is not only homotopy invariant, excisive and $u$-continuous, but also vanishes on flasques and is therefore a local homology theory in the sense of \cite{ass}. \hB \end{rem}
+The property of strongness is relevant when we consider the composition $E^{G}\circ \cO^{\infty}:G\UBC\to \cC$ since it ensures that this composition is not only homotopy invariant, excisive and $u$-continuous, but also vanishes on flasques and is therefore a local homology theory in the sense of \cite{ass}, see \cref{hgwiueghergwergwe}. \hB \end{rem}

 Note that the conditions for an equivariant coarse homology theory only involve colimits.

 \begin{kor} If $\phi:\cC\to \cC'$ is a colimit-preserving functor between cocomplete stable $\infty$-categories and $E^{G}:G\BC\to \cC$ is an equivariant coarse homology theory, then the composition $\phi\circ E^{G}:G\BC\to \cC'$ is again an equivariant coarse homology theory. \end{kor}